Working with Connector SDK

 Working with environment variables

 When developing a connector, it is much more convenient to use environment variables for parameters you would otherwise have to enter repeatedly into the command line.
-We recommend using an environment variable for your FIVETRAN_API_KEY
+We recommend using an environment variable for your FIVETRAN-BASE-64-ENCODED-API-KEY

 to avoid having to find and copy it every time you deploy your connector.
 To use an environment variable, create an .env